claritylab/lucida/lucida/speechrecognition/kaldi_gstreamer_asr/README.md

 make
 ```

-The dependencies in [`../../../tools`](../../../tools) should have been installed.
 It runs `install_kaldi.sh` only if the directory `kaldi` does not exist.
 Therefore, if previous intallation fails, please remove this directory and compile again.
-It may take up to 4 hours and 4 GB to complete.
+It may take up to 4 hours to complete.

 Run
 --------